VitorCBSB/DinoReborn/README.md

 DinoReborn
 ==========

 A remake of the Dino em' Up project using ECS.
-Original project in https://code.google.com/p/idj-shmup/
+Original project in [this Google Code repository](https://code.google.com/p/idj-shmup/).

 #Entity-Component System